Cruise Talent Development with Royal Caribbean

-Leading global cruise vacation company Royal Caribbean Cruises Ltd. (RCL) is teaming up with STI Education Services Group, Inc. (STI ESG), one of the Philippines’ largest network of schools, to establish a world-class training center in Manila.
+Leading global cruise vacation company Royal Caribbean Cruises Ltd. (RCL) is teaming up with STI Education Services Group, Inc. (STI ESG) to establish a world-class training center in Manila.
 The facility, named RCL-STI Cruise Talent Development Centre (CTDC), will produce more Filipino seafaring talents ready to take on thousands of new hotel roles on cruise ships.

-The two entered into a memorandum of understanding (MoU) just recently for the creation of the RCL-STI CTDC that will follow RCL standards in providing training for hospitality jobs on cruise ships.
+The two entered into a memorandum of understanding (MoU) for the creation of the RCL-STI CTDC that will follow RCL standards in providing training for hospitality jobs on cruise ships.

 The MoU is a strategic move that will further benefit Filipino cruise talents who presently account for a fifth of the total global workforce on board the fleet of RCL’s many brands; these include Royal Caribbean International (RCI), Celebrity Cruises, and Azamara Club Cruises.

-RCL’s six brands together operate more than 40 cruise ships that offer diverse itineraries around the world and call on approximately 490 destinations on all seven continents.
+RCL’s six brands together operate more than 40 cruise ships that offer diverse itineraries around the world and call on approximately 490 destinations in all seven continents.

-The US-based global company is known in the cruise industry for its commitment to the legacy of hospitality and culture of innovation that is at the core of its guest service.
-It remains to be a top choice for cruise talent, including those who have the potential to rise to leadership roles in the hospitality industry.
+The US-based global company remains to be a top choice for cruise talent, including those who have the potential to rise to leadership roles in the hospitality industry.